rancher-sandbox/rancher-desktop/docs/installing.md

 You may download the AppImage [here].

 In order to run it, simply make it executable and execute it.
-For better integration with your desktop you may use [AppImageLauncher].
+For better integration with your desktop, you may use [AppImageLauncher].

 [here]:
 https://download.opensuse.org/repositories/isv:/Rancher:/dev/AppImage/rancher-desktop-latest-x86_64.AppImage